nayem1075/Banking-Management-System/README.md

 Open the project in NetBeans or any Java IDE that supports Swing GUI.
 Run Main.java to start the Banking Management System with GUI.

+## About Me
+I’m Nayem Uddin, a Computer Science and Engineering student.
+I built this Banking Management System during my 2nd semester as part of my practice to improve my understanding of Java and Object-Oriented Programming (OOP).

+At the time, I had just learned the basics of Java and wanted to build something real using what I knew.
+This project helped me learn a lot — from how classes and objects work to how to handle files and even how to build a simple user interface using JFrame.
 ## Author
 Debabarata Mallick
-Department of Computer Science and Engineering University of Science and Technology Chittagong
+Department of Computer Science and Engineering
+University of Science and Technology Chittagong

 ## References